SpaceProjekt/SpaceProject/README.md

 ```
 The npm modules can be installed via the command `npm install` and the python dependencies can be installed via the command `pip install -r requirements.txt`.
 The main python file is placed in the `python` folder named `main.pyw` which will show you an intuitive GUI.

 An example for the `config.json` file is given in `example.config.json`.
-You will need a NASA api key which can be received from [here](https://api.nasa.gov/).
+You will need a NASA API key which can be received from [here](https://api.nasa.gov/).

 ## Features